COVID19-Campus-Recovery/social-distancing-classroom-layout/README.md

 # social-distancing-classroom-layout
 A repository with code to design socially-distanced classroom layouts.

+We'd love to know if you are using this code!
+Please fill out this <b> <a href="https://forms.office.com/Pages/ResponsePage.aspx?id=u5ghSHuuJUuLem1_MvqggwlsM-9yualNlljvVomgnNFUQVVJUFcwRFpVREdRQkZDVDk0NEZQQlVZVi4u"> this form </a> </b> if you found this code useful or have feedback

 This repository includes the following folders:
 * **Documentation**: documentation of how to convert a classroom's seating layout into an appropriate input file and run the code.
 The documentation also describes what the output files look like and how to visualize them.
 * **Code**: The actual code needed to generate socially-distanced classroom layouts